[UPDATED 2019] ULTIMATE SOUTHEAST ASIA TRAVEL BUDGET:

 Private room: $30

 Food: $2 – Look out for hawkers for cheap but awesome local food

 Sim Card: $10 – Klook travel sim card (can be picked up at the Changi Airport- 100 GB mobile data)

 Transportation: $1.50 – make sure to get yourself either the regular train card (can be used up to 6 times) or EZ Link Card to get around using public transportations

-Tours: $20 (entrance fees on popular amusement parks) – Tours that I personally recommend
+Tours: $20 (entrance fees on popular amusement parks) - you can find less pricey tours around $20

 The land where the islands are made to charm you.
 Thailand can easily win your heart through its beautiful scenery and mouthwatering local food.
 Despite the huge number of travellers coming to Thailand every year, a lot of backpackers and holiday still include this country on their list.